GFaure9/yaml-ML/examples/usage_example/README.md

 score: ['r2', 'rmse', 'mae']
 ```

-Note that you can also provide only one type of score directly in the string format
-(instead of a one value list).
+You can also specify a single score as a string instead of using a one-item list.

 Please refer to the [docs](#3-docs) to see what are the available options for the scores.
-Be aware that scores types are specific to regression and classification tasks.
+Note that score types are specific to regression and classification tasks.

 ### Running the pipeline
 To launch the pipeline as defined in the configuration file: